alco-company/mortimer-bellis/WORKLOG.md

 * this is probably not necessary: format.turbo_stream { render turbo_stream: turbo_stream.remove(dom_id(@resource)) }
 * pwa-installation.js + joy of rails
+* make allow notifications stick on client - for ever

 ## 28/11/2024